Inside Chris Hughes’s campaign to break up Facebook, the tech ‘monopoly’ he helped create

 Facebook was doing just that when it acquired Instagram in 2012 and WhatsApp in 2014, the team’s PowerPoint argues.
 While Instagram was still tiny Zuckerberg identified its explosive growth on mobile phones as the obvious antidote to Facebook’s largely desktop product.
 Mobile was viewed as a clear weakness for Facebook as the company headed into its public offering in 2012.

-Hughes’ feedback shaped the scholars’ case, as he helped them understand how executives in Silicon Valley think about competition -- it tends to be measured by viral growth rather than by size, said Hemphill, the Columbia Law School professor.
+Hughes’ feedback shaped the scholars’ case, as he helped them understand how executives in Silicon Valley think about competition -- it tends to be measured by viral growth rather than by size, said Hemphill, the New York University professor.
 At the time, the two professors were working on a roadshow, which they asked Hughes to join.

 While Instagram was tiny, it was growing rapidly.
 “That must have been terrifying” for Facebook, Hemphill said.
 “It helps bring home the threat, the observability of the threat and the intensity of it.”